 Steamboat, mainly a Chinese or Japanese tradition, is something we Singaporeans hold very dear to our hearts.
 It seems like we can’t get enough of it, from yearly reunion dinners to even a casual bonding session with friends at a nearby restaurant.

-Of course, with steamboat being such a prevalent staple in our Singaporean culture, many steamboat chain restaurants have started to pop up in these recent years.
+Of course, with steamboat being such a prevalent staple in our Singaporean culture, many steamboat chain restaurants have started to pop up in recent years.

 We have not included Chinese-style fish head steamboats, which could be another article all on its own.

-Here is a list of 10 best steamboat restaurants in Singapore that you should definitely try with your family!
+Here is a list of 11 best steamboat restaurants in Singapore that you should definitely try with your family!

 Open till 3am, Beauty in The Pot is perfect for your late night casual gathering with friends or family alike.
-Featuring their signature Collagen Broth (yay to youthfulness), you can still stay bright and awake while having steamboat at 1am.
+Featuring their signature Collagen Broth (yay to youthfulness), you can still stay bright and awake while having a steamboat feast at 1am.

 It is no secret that Singaporeans are in love with Japanese cuisine, not to mention Japanese hotpot (nabe).

-This special broth is then allowed to cool, forming a jelly-like semi-solid soup that disintegrates magically into a creamy, thick broth when heated.
+Tsukada Nojo is famous for its Golden Chicken Collagen Stock, which comprises chicken bones that have been stewed for over eight hours.
+Based on a traditional Japanese secret recipe, this special broth is then allowed to cool, forming a jelly-like pudding that disintegrates magically into a creamy, thick broth when heated.
 It is super rich in both flavour and collagen, and not to mention healthy too.
 No wonder there always seems to be a queue!

 San Laksa Steamboat will surely satisfy your tastebuds.
 I thought I might get a little sick of the rich, coconut-based broth, but it actually got even more enticing as ingredients were added in.
 We ended up polishing off almost the whole pot of soup.
 Talk about a bowl of sinful goodness!

 A different take on the local hotpot scene, Shabu Sai offers a shabu shabu selection instead, with many different soup bases to choose from.

 These really helped to keep our tummies from grumbling while we were waiting for the steamboat ingredients to cook.
 What’s more, each of these dishes is fried a la minute so, you know that they’re guaranteed to be fresh!